nshmura/strictmode-notifier/README.md

 ## How does it work?
 1. `strictmode-notifier` starts `logcat`  command in backgound thread, and infinitely reads the log from `logcat`.
-2. If StrictMode violation is happend, error logs is outputed.
+2. If StrictMode violation is happened, error logs is outputed.
 3. `strictmode-notifier` reads that log via `logcat`, and shows a notification of the violation.

 ## Customizing